 © 2017 – Routledge

-2. Life and Works
+1. Life and Works

-8. Einstein and Philosophy of Science.
+8. Philosophy of science – realism

 Routledge Philosophers is a major series of introductions to the great Western philosophers.
 Each book places a major philosopher or thinker in historical context, explains and assesses their key arguments, and considers their legacy.
 Additional features include a chronology of major dates and events, chapter summaries, annotated suggestions for further reading and a glossary of technical terms.